1 arrested, 1 at large after shooting, robbery at Phenix City Walmart

 PHENIX CITY, Ala.
 (WTVM) - A woman is behind bars and man is wanted in connection to a shooting and robbery incident at a Phenix City retailer.

-Around 9:30 p.m.
-Sunday, police say they were called to Walmart on Highway 280 in reference to a robbery and shots fired.
+Police say they were called to the scene at Walmart on Highway 280 around 9:30 p.m.
+Sunday.
 No one was injured in the incident.

-Police say Shemekia Brooks and Deaunte Levon Richardson left the scene in a silver 2015 Kia Optima before authorities arrived.
-The vehicle was observed by Lee County deputies near Bleeker Junction and ultimately led to a chase with and ended with a wreck in Auburn, Phenix City police said.
+Shemekia Brooks and Deaunte Levon Richardson, both of Montgomery, left the scene in a silver 2015 Kia Optima before authorities arrived, police said.
+The vehicle was observed by Lee County deputies near Bleeker Junction and ultimately led to a chase with and ended with a wreck in Auburn, according to police.

 An Auburn Public Safety alert showed there was an active police presence in the area of Wrights Mill Road and Chewacla State Park around 10 p.m.
 Sunday.
 Lee County Sheriff Jay Jones says the search, which included helicopter activity, was suspended around 1 a.m.
 CST.